Aditya-Karanth/Machine-Learning/Projects/SMS Spam Classifier (NLP)/README.md

 - Data is split in to *train* and *test* messages .
 - Text Messages are first converted in to Bag-of-words representation using *CountVectorizer* and *TfidfTransformer*, then to a Model.
 - **Pipeline -**
-  - Deploying a Pileline, constructed using below three steps.
+  - Deploying a Pipeline, constructed using below three steps.
   </br>

   1. **Count Vectorizer -**